cvalenzuela/scenescoop/README.md

 ## How it works

 Scenescoop uses the [im2text](https://github.com/tensorflow/models/tree/master/research/im2txt) tensorflow model on a frame by frame basis over the input and transfer video.
-It then uses [Spacy](https://spacy.io/) to  average the word vectors in a sentence and [Annoy](https://github.com/spotify/annoy) to create an index for fast nearest-neighbor lookup. (based on [@](aparrish) [Plot to poem](https://github.com/aparrish/plot-to-poem/blob/master/plot-to-poem.ipynb)
+It then uses [Spacy](https://spacy.io/) to  average the word vectors in a sentence and [Annoy](https://github.com/spotify/annoy) to create an index for fast nearest-neighbor lookup. (based on [@aparrish](https://github.com/aparrish) [Plot to poem](https://github.com/aparrish/plot-to-poem/blob/master/plot-to-poem.ipynb)

 ## Demos